 How To Keep Records?

-If you keep your records electronically, there’s no need to also keep paper copies unless a particular law or regulation requires a paper copy.
+If you choose to retain your records electronically, you do not need to additionally keep paper copies of them unless a specific law or rule mandates that you do so.

 - you have access to (including all passwords)